clarte53/openvr-tracking/README.md

 # Data format

-The tracking data is written as blocks of bytes in hexadecimal, with 12 floats per frame.
+The tracking data is written as blocks of bytes in hexadecimal, with a long long timestamp (usually 64 bits) followed by 12 floats (usually 32 bits each) per frame.
+The bytes are written in big endian format (network order).
 Each frame is written on a new line.
 A frame represents the HmdMatrix34_t data from OpenVR API for the head pose of the HMD in the tracking system.
+The timestamp is the time in nanoseconds since epoch (Unix time, i.e since 01/01/1970).